 Due to the vector nature of SVG, the image is resolution independent.
 The image looks crisp on any display from the beautiful ~285 ppi pixel density displays found on new smart phones to the ~85 ppi of standard monitors.

-Using SVG we can stop creating '@2x.png' images (unless you need to support IE8) and create one file for all of our icons (more on this later).
+Using SVG we can stop creating @2x.png images (unless you need to support IE8) and create one file for all of our icons (more on this later).
 SVG images can also be scaled the same way we scale all other elements in responsive design.
+(You can keep your image files safe for later in one of these cloud storage options.)

 05. It's animatable